KalokaK/FirstCPPOGL/README.md

 Most of the opengl code builds heavily on https://learnopengl.com/Getting-started/OpenGL <br>
 Basic opengl knowledge is required, however, this does not go beyond basic <br>

+#### Horrid Markdown
+I have now for the first time looked at markdown.
+It shows.
+For your eyes I pray, oh reader.

 ## Project Structure

 main.cpp --- runs the program.  <br>